-School of Business Program: Business Credits: 3 Prerequisite(s): Introduction to Business, Principles of Accounting I and Principles of Accounting II Prerequisite Note(s): instructor's permission.
+Prerequisite(s): Introduction to Business, Principles of Accounting I and Principles of Accounting II

 The elements of the financial functions of an organization and the financial analysis of decisions are examined in this course.
 Topics involve acquisition of capital, budgeting and cost of capital, working capital management, present value and theories of valuation.